CommunityRx

 Public Health Relevance

-Food insecurity is a prevalent and modifiable, but largely overlooked, determinant of health and health disparities.
+Food insecurity is a prevalent and modifiable, but largely overlooked, driver of health and illness.
 Our objective is to improve self- and family management among food insecure caregivers of ill children by intervening at the critical time of the child’s hospital discharge.
-The long-term goal of this mixed-methods work advances the public health mission of NIH by promoting the health of caregivers and their families and reducing health disparities due to socioeconomic disadvantage.
+The long-term goal of this mixed-methods work advances the public health mission of NIH by promoting the health of caregivers and their families and reducing the health burden due to socioeconomic disadvantage.

 Aims